WOA-Project/Lumia950XLPkg/README.md

 		method		= "hvc";
 	};

 And use `psci` for core-enable method.

-I think the MSM8994 Cortex ACC method works if you are working on a kernel for MSM8994, but I have not tested it yet.
+For MSM8994, PCI Express Root Port 1 is **firmware-initialized**.
+Hence it is not necessary to supply `qcom,pcie` in device tree.
+Instead, supply a firmware-initialized PCI bus device `pci-host-cam-generic`.
+ACPI MCFG table is supplied for your reference.

 ## Acknowledgements